hippocrat-dao/hippo-protocol/docs/docs/governance/submitting.md

 ```

 The amount per deposit is equal to `min_deposit * min_deposit_ratio`.
 Only `ahp` is supported as deposit denom.
 Transactions where `deposit_amount < (min_deposit * min_deposit_ratio)` will be rejected.

-### Submitting your proposal to the testnet

-Submitting to the testnet is identical to mainnet submissions aside from a few changes:

-1. The chain-id is `theta-testnet-001`.
-2. The list of usable endpoints can be found [here](https://github.com/cosmos/testnets/tree/master/public#readme).
-3. You will need testnet tokens, not HP.
-There is a faucet available in the Developer [Discord](https://discord.com/invite/cosmosnetwork).

-You may want to submit your proposal to the testnet chain before the mainnet for a number of reasons:

-1. To see what the proposal description will look like.
-2. To signal that your proposal is about to go live on the mainnet.
-3. To share what the proposal will look like in advance with stakeholders.
-4. To test the functionality of the governance features.